Galatians 1

 Galatians 1 is the first chapter of the Epistle to the Galatians in the New Testament of the Christian Bible.
-It is authored by Paul the Apostle for the churches in Galatia, written between 49 and 58 CE.
-This chapter contains Paul's significant exposition concerning the significance of God's revelation of Jesus Christ.
+Authorship is traditionally attributed to Paul the Apostle, writing for the churches in Galatia between 49 and 58 AD.
+This chapter contains Paul's exposition concerning the significance of what he says is God's revelation of Jesus Christ.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 24 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: